jon--lee/jon--lee-blog.github.io/_posts/2015-09-12-DataChannels-with-WebRTC.md

 Channel.sendButton.addEventListener('click', Channel.sendData, false);
 {% endhighlight %}

+If you load the page again, and click the ready button, you should see that little message in the console.
+You can verify that the other buttons are also working by taking out the `disabled` attribute and reloading the page.

+# Communicating with the server

+Displaying a message in the console isn't all that exciting.
+We really want the ready button to notify the server that this peer is present and ready to set up a a data channel.
+This process can be broken down into three tasks:

+- Send a ready message to the server over a socket.
+- Get a notification that the server recognizes us.
+- Get a notification that the other peer is ready and recognized as well.

+Step 1 will be handled on the client side.
+We just need to add the following code to connect and cause the server to fire an event when we're ready.
+This means that we need to call `io()` which connects over websockets to the server.
+Then we `emit` a message to join a "room."
+Don't worry too much if you're not familiar with how Socket.io works.
+You can think of it as the client joining a chat room called "room" and now the client can send messages to room; however, in our case, these messages will be received by the server and the server will fire event handlers on reception.

 {% highlight javascript %}
+// public/app.js
+var Channel = {
+    socket: io(),
+    ...
+    getReady: function(){
+        Channel.socket.emit('join', 'room');
+    },
+    ...
+}
 {% endhighlight %}

+Let's head back over to the server so we can receive this message.

 {% highlight javascript %}
+// index.js
+...
+io.on('connection', function(socket){
+    socket.on('join', function(room){

+    });
+});
 {% endhighlight %}

+The new lines are basically the receptors of the message.
+When we called `io()` we fired the first line `io.on('connection'...);` which sets us up for handling receptions of subsequent messages.

+The second line defines our handler for a 'join' message, which is what we are sending in the `getReady` function. `join` has a parameter `room` which is just the name of the room that I talked about earlier.
+You may want to use different room names if you have lots of users.

+{% highlight javascript %}
+// index.js
+...
+io.on('connection', function(socket){
+    socket.on('join', function(room){
+        var clients = io.sockets.adapter.rooms[room];
+        var numClients = (typeof clients !== 'undefined') ?
+Object.keys(clients).length : 0;
+        if (numClients == 0){
+            socket.join(room);
+            socket.emit('join', room);
+        }
+        else if (numClients == 1) {
+            socket.join(room);
+            socket.emit('join', room);
+            socket.emit('ready', room);
+            socket.broadcast.emit('ready', room);
+        }
+        else {
+            socket.emit('full', room);
+        }
+    });
+});
+{% endhighlight %}

+Whoa!
+A lot happened right there!
+This is drawn straight from Phil Nash's article.
+I don't really want to go too into the weeds here, but the gist is that we're getting the number of clients connected to `room`.
+If there no one else is in the room, we have to wait for the other peer, but we can notify the client that we've connected successfully.
+If there is another client in the room, we can tell the new client that they've joined and we can tell both clients that we're ready for the next phase.

+If there are already two clients there, then we want to let the new client know that the room is filled :(